MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 OA: He gets pretty far out, he's great to experiment and discuss other possibilities of instruments and he's made some pretty strange things for us in the past.
 {: .interviewee }

-AG: I subscribed to [him on Youtube&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://www.youtube.com/user/alanpmiller) after I met you in Montreal and I had asked Hannah about her cello.
+AG: I subscribed to [him on Youtube&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://www.youtube.com/user/alanpmiller) after I met you in Montreal and I had asked Hannah about her cello.
 It's so beautiful, he's got so many great instruments, and demos on his Youtube channel, it's been cool to see his process.
 {: .interviewer }

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/2JNIXJsnh9o?rel=0" frameborder="0" allowfullscreen></iframe></div>